 When travelling somewhere new, people often wait until the summer months for better weather.
 It is understandable why you would do the same with Ireland, in spite of the country’s unpredictable weather forecast.

 However, there is little that tops an Irish winter.
-The natural beauty, fire-lit homes, joke-filled nights out, the Christmas spirit and decorated cities are enough to melt away any fear or worry from the extreme cold that will greet you.
+The natural beauty, fire-lit homes, joke-filled nights out, the Christmas spirit, decorated cities and reputation as one of the friendliest countries in Europe are enough to melt away any fear or worry from the extreme cold that will greet you.

 If you are planning your next winter trip, Ireland is the place to be.
 Here are the top ten reasons to visit Ireland in winter, ranked.